erikvanzijst/electronics/scramble/index.md

 I decided to reuse the [custom Analog to Digital Converter](../opamp.md) circuit I had built earlier.
-It uses the pot as a voltage divider and a series of op amps to compare the voltage to 7 discrete steps.
-This is then encoded into a 3 bit binary number indicating the horizontal row the player is on.
+It uses the pot as a voltage divider and a series of op amps to compare the voltage to 7 discrete levels.
+This is then encoded into a 3-bit binary number indicating the horizontal row the player is on.

 ![Custom ADC](adc.png)